 Elizabeth Quiroz • Lisa Diaz McQuaid

 — a powerful documentary that tells the story of Redemption House of the Bay Area and the courageous journeys of four survivors who found healing and hope through our program.
 This film shines a light on resilience, strength, and the power of community and care.
+Please contact us if you would like a screening.

 Our confidential and free Human Trafficking Support Group meets on the 1st and 3rd Thursday of every month from 5:30 PM - 7:00 PM.
 Join us in person or via Zoom for a supportive and safe environment where survivors can connect and heal.